 10. Simulation data visualization by using Mixed Reality with Microsoft HoloLens TM.

-11. ConstructAR: combining tactile interaction with augmented reality to improve STEM learning in secondary and tertiary education.
+11. A+Ha!: combining tactile interaction with augmented reality to transform secondary and tertiary STEM education.

 12. The Use of Fuzzy Angular Models and 3D Models on a Construction Method Assessment on the Great Wall of China in Jinshanling as a Case Study of the History and Heritage of Civil Engineering in Education.